brennanfee/winfiles/installation-steps.md

    - NOTE: DO NOT redirect 'My Documents', my profile 'documents' folder holds regular files and the 'My Documents' folders gets filled with a bunch of application garbage.
-2. Log into Mega and configure Mega Sync (the most important folder to sync is the
-   \$profile\cloud).
-I commonly also sync my music folder (\$profile\music) if the hard drives are large enough.
+2. Manually install [InSync](https://www.insynchq.com/) application and sync with your Google Cloud account.
+The most important folder to sync is the \$profile\cloud folder, but I commonly also sync my music folder (\$profile\music) if the hard drives are large enough.
 3. I like to configure "Quick Access" in a specific order.
 So, open File Explorer and add\remove paths to the "Quick Access" menu as follows:
    - profile (\$profile)